michelm117/neovim/README.md

-# Setup neovim on a new maschine
+# Setup neovim on a new machine

-Remove or backup the old nvim cofiguration folder
+Remove or backup the old nvim cofiguration folder.
 ```
 cd .config
 rm -rf nvim